A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Introduction

 There are two important by-products of this work that can be of independent interest.
-First, the validity of a sequential version of the dependent multiplier bootstrap for empirical processes of \citet[Section 3.3]{Buh93} \citep[which has also been considered in][proof of Proposition 2]{BucRup13} is obtained under weaker conditions on the rate of decay of the strong mixing coefficients and the multipliers.
+First, the validity of a sequential version of the dependent multiplier bootstrap for empirical processes of B\" uhlmann (\cite{Buh93}, Section~3.3) (which has also been considered in B{\"u}cher and Ruppert \cite{BucRup13}, proof of Proposition~2) is obtained under weaker conditions on the rate of decay of the strong mixing coefficients and the multipliers.
 The derived result is based on a sequential unconditional multiplier central limit theorem for the multivariate empirical process indexed by lower-left orthants that is adapted to the case of strongly mixing observations.
 Second, the weak convergence of the two-sided sequential empirical copula process $\Cb_n$ is established under many serial dependence scenarios, including mild strong mixing conditions.

 The paper is organized as follows.
-The second section presents a sequential extension of the seminal work of \citet[Section 3.3]{Buh93}.
-In the third section, the asymptotics of the two-sided sequential empirical copula process $\Cb_n$ are obtained under many serial dependence conditions.
-Based on the results of the second and third section, a dependent multiplier bootstrap for $\Cb_n$ is derived next.
+The second section presents a sequential extension of the seminal work of B\"uhlmann (\cite{Buh93}, Section~3.3).
+In the third section, the asymptotics of the two-sided sequential empirical copula process $\Cb _n$ are obtained under many serial dependence conditions.
+Based on the results of the second and third sections, a dependent multiplier bootstrap for $\Cb_n$ is derived next.
 In the fifth section, the practical steps necessary to carry out the derived bootstrap are examined.
-In particular, a procedure for estimating the key bandwidth parameter of the dependent multiplier bootstrap is proposed by adapting to the empirical process setting the approach put forward in \cite{PolWhi04} and \cite{PatPolWhi09}, among others.
+In particular, a procedure for estimating the key bandwidth parameter of the dependent multiplier bootstrap is proposed by adapting to the empirical process setting the approach put forward in Politis and White \cite{PolWhi04} and Patton, Politis and White \cite{PatPolWhi09}, among others.
 In addition, two ways of generating dependent multiplier sequences central to this resampling technique are discussed.
 The last section partially reports the results of large-scale Monte Carlo experiments whose aim was to investigate the influence in finite samples of the various parameters involved in the dependent multiplier bootstrap for $\Cb_n$.